Visualization Utilities

 Use this utility to visualize a real column against the same synthetic column.
 You can plot any column of type: boolean, categorical, datetime or numerical.

-• (required) real_data: A pandas.DataFrame containing the table of your real data
+• (required) real_data: A pandas.DataFrame containing the table of your real data.
+To skip plotting the real data, input None.

-• (required) synthetic_data: A pandas.DataFrame containing the synthetic data
+• (required) synthetic_data: A pandas.DataFrame containing the synthetic data.
+To skip plotting the synthetic data, input None.

 • (required) column_name: The name of the column you want to plot.